 -

-Rack Stop: A safety feature consisting
+Rack Stop: A safety feature

-of a mechanical stop, typically adjustable, which prevents
+consisting of a mechanical stop, typically adjustable,

-the microscope stage.
+lens from hitting the microscope stage.

 Top